jaweewo/jaweewo/README.md

 - ###SKILLS
 - Linux knowledge as a sysadmin.
 - Docker and Kubernetes
+- Terraform
+- Ansible
+- AZCLI

 ###Currently Leaning
-- Terraform
-- Azure Architecture
-- AWS
+- Cibersecurity